lmc2179/lmc2179.github.io/drafts/autocorrelation_standard_error.md

 image: bad_day.png
 ---

+*See the 4x squares notebook for a detailed view and pseudocode of the simulations to be implemented*

 # Autocorrelation is everywhere, and if you ignore it your confidence intervals will all be wrong

 We're always interested in how metrics are changing over time.
 Are sales up quarter-over-quarter?
 Year-on-year?
 Do we need more coffee beans than last month?